mylabpcb/myCPU/pages/en/mycpu/introduction.md

 {: style="text-align: justify"}

 #### Display Modules
-The myCPU design include, in the final release, 3 display modules: two of them are LED based binary displays and the other is a 4 digits binary to hexadecimal/decimal decoder display.
-Available displays are listed below:
+The myCPU design include, display functionality is isolated from modules using general purpose output connectors, like output ports, forming the \textbf{Auxiliary Hardware Layer}.
+Output data from the module are shared through output connectors.
+In the myCPU final release, there's will be 3 types of display modules: two of them are LED based binary displays and the other is a 4 digits binary to hexadecimal/decimal decoder display.
+The 8 bits LED displays use 3mm rounded LEDs and the 16 bits displays use 8 segments LED Bars for a better visualization.
+Displays can be plugged in all modules with and available output connector, but 4 digits displays only are supported by modules with enough space to hold the display.
+Whenever be possible, I recommended to use the 16 bits LED Bar display instead a rounded 8 bits display for a flat and clear binary  value visualization.
 {: style="text-align: justify"}

 <figure class="center">
     <img src="{{ site.baseurl }}/img/mycpu/tables/myCPU_display_modules.png" alt="myCPU Display modules" title="myCPU Display  modules" width="700">
 </figure>

->You can see a better description of each module on related display pages at modules menu.
+>You can see a better description of each extra module on related Display pages at modules menu.

 #### Additional tools and extra boards
-The myCPU kit include one additional module for programming the EEProms AT28C64, used in the myCPU.
-Two auxiliary boards to connect and power the myCPU layout chains: a Single Layout Connector board for the vertical myCPU layout and a Layout Connector/Terminator board to support the landscape layout.
-And two extra board types for prototyping: A simple protoboard for general purpose and a specified protoboard with connectivity for a 245 and the output port added to the board.
-The protoboards have compatibility for left and right sides.
+The myCPU kit includes one utility board to build a programmer for the AT28C64B EEproms used in the myCPU.
+It includes two auxiliary boards to connect and power the myCPU layout chains mentioned earlier in the section "Chained BUS module board design".
+Also, it includes two extra board types for prototyping: A simple protoboard for general purpose and a specified protoboard with built-in support for data BUS output using a 74xx245 and an output port added to the board.
+The protoboards provided have compatibility for left and right sides.
 {: style="text-align: justify"}